skills59/AzurePipelines/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-### Azure Pipeline
+### AWS Pipeline
-once we have the javacript create react application created and edited on the local machine, we then have to push the application into Azure DevOps using the git commands.
+once we have the javacript create react application created and edited on the local machine, we then have to push the application into AWS using the git commands.

-Have the files pushd loccally from your machine into the repository created in Azure DevOps and then proceed to create  pipline which is the main aim for this project.
+Have the files pushd loccally from your machine into the repository created in AWS and then proceed to create pipline which is the main aim for this project.